unt1/ethgigabyte/README.md

 [EventStore](contracts/EventStore.sol) is a contract that has a single method, `publish()` that emits an event with 5 arguments totaling in 128 bytes of payload.

 We batch 65k batches of 128 transactions of 128 bytes each to store 1 gigabyte of "useful" data on a Blockchain and compute the fees necessary to make those transactions go through.
+The transactions are ran on a private truffle to collect accurate enough information on how much gas is required to store one event.

 To reproduce: